-1. Typical values are referring to the maximum root mean square value measured @ TCASE=25°C and for reference only, not tested in mass production process
+1. Typical values are referring to the median average current measured @ TCASE=25°C and for reference only, not tested in mass production process.

 2. RESET# Low initiates exits from DPD state and initiates the draw of ICC5 reset current, making ILI during Reset# Low insignificant.